dpmerrell/dpmerrell.github.io/_posts/2016-09-01-proving-algorithmic-fairness.markdown

 In order to prove the inequality, it suffices to find a lower bound
 \\(> 1 - \epsilon\\) on the
 LHS; hence it suffices to find lower bounds on the probabilities in the numerator, and upper bounds on the probabilities in the denominator.
-This lends itself to the paper's Symbolic
-Volume Integration scheme, which is proven to converge to exact integrals in a monotonically increasing manner.
+Similarly, in order to disprove the inequality (i.e. prove unfairness), it suffices to find an upper bound on the numerator and a lower bound on the denominator.
+This pursuit of upper and lower bounds lends itself to the paper's Symbolic Volume Integration scheme, which is proven to converge to exact integrals in a monotonically increasing manner.

 In upcoming posts, I will dig into the content of this paper in more detail.
-Topics will include Satisfiability Modulo Theories (SMT); the Symbolic Volume Integration scheme; and a description of the *FairSquare* tool's performance on some benchmarks.
+Topics will include the paper's Symbolic Volume Integration scheme and a description of the *FairSquare* tool's performance on some benchmarks.
 \\( \blacksquare\\)

-&nbsp;

 &nbsp;